 Janet "Jan" Baker (alto, flute)

 Janet is a native of St. Mary’s County and is very proud of her Southern Maryland lineage.
 She has been singing with St. Maries Musica since 2007 and enjoys it immensely.
 Janet started her musical career when she was 6 years old at The Bunny Bailey Studio of Dance.
 Soon after, she began piano and flute lessons.
 She was encouraged to continue studying and performing music throughout her elementary, middle and high school years where she had the privilege of performing in multiple competitions/honor bands and choruses.
 Janet studied music and education at Shenandoah College and Conservatory of Music (now Shenandoah University) and received her B.S. degree in elementary education with a minor in flute performance.
 Her greatest musical highlight was being able to perform with Shenandoah’s choir at The Kennedy Center in Washington, D.C.
-Janet currently works in the real estate field and enjoys life with her husband Scott, who is the ‘sound guy’ for St. Maries Musica.
-She is most proud of her adult daughter, Kristi who is currently working on her doctorate in Astrophysics and who also just happens to be married to the son of Greg & Susan Stachelczyk.
+Janet currently works in the real estate field and enjoys life with her husband Scott, who is the sound guy, events manager and Chair of St. Maries Choral Arts.
+She is most proud of her adult daughter, Kristi who is currently working on her doctorate in Astrophysics.

 Mike Berkin (Tenor)